Allpix-Squared Simulations of Multi-element Germanium Detectors for Synchrotron Applications: Introduction

 \section{Introduction}

 X-rays spectroscopy techniques are commonly used on several beamlines at synchrotron facilities to perform experiments in a large field of sciences such as Physics, Chemistry, Environmental Sciences, Biology, and Surface Material Science.
-During many years, the experiments were generally limited by the sensitivity of the fluorescence detectors where the maximum input-count rate and energy resolution capabilities of the detector were of primary importance.
-With the current and coming upgrade of synchrotron light sources with higher brilliance, it becomes a major challenge to overcome the limitations of current detectors available on the market.
+During many years, these experiments have been limited by the sensitivity of fluorescence detectors, where the maximum input count rate, the signal-to-background ratio and the energy resolution are key performance features.
+With the current and coming upgrade of synchrotron light sources with higher brilliance, it becomes a major challenge to overcome the limitations of current commercial detectors available on the market.
 For that purpose, the understanding of detector performances and limitations including its associated front-end electronics remains essential.

-The objective of this work is to build a full-simulation chain of a multi-element germanium detector response to incident photons, taking into account a beamline sample environment at synchrotron facilities, and aiming to work in the energy range from 5 keV to 100 keV.
-For realistic modeling of the multi-element germanium detector \cite{HANSEN1971377,SANGSINGKEOW2003183,Amman:2018oci} response, the allpix-squared framework \cite{Allpix} is used combined with 3D electrostatic field simulation using COMSOL Multiphysics® tools, and Geant4 simulation of photon interaction with matter.
-It's worth mentioning that the allpix-squared is a generic simulation framework originally developed to study the performance of silicon detectors.
-This work is the first application of allpix-squared for the simulation of germanium detectors.
+The objective of this work is to build a full simulation chain adapted to multi-element germanium detectors~\cite{HANSEN1971377,SANGSINGKEOW2003183,Amman:2018oci} to study their response to incident X-rays, in the energy range from 5 to 80~keV, including on-beamline experiments at synchrotron facilities.
+For realistic modeling of the multi-element germanium detector response, a simulation chain combining three-dimensional electrostatic field simulation using COMSOL Multiphysics®~\cite{comsol} and Allpix Squared framework~\cite{Allpix} is used.
+It's worth mentioning that Allpix Squared is a generic simulation framework originally developed to study the performance of silicon detectors.
+This work is the first application of this framework for the simulation of germanium detectors.

-As a first step, the simulation chain is applied to a current germanium detector in use at the SAMBA beamline \cite{SAMBA} of the SOLEIL synchrotron.
-The performance of this detector is simulated, as well as its limitations at different beam energies.
-In a second step, the simulation is ‘calibrated’ by comparing the predicted performance obtained by simulation with real measurements recorded during a beam test on a beamline.
-Agreements and differences between simulations and real data are discussed with possible improvements for future developments.
+After the presentation of a model of multi-element germanium detector in Section~\ref{sec:detmodel} and the simulation flow in Section~\ref{sec:simflow}, including the custom modifications for germanium detectors in X-ray spectroscopy; the simulation chain is applied to a current germanium detector in use at the SAMBA beamline~\cite{SAMBA} of the SOLEIL synchrotron in Section~\ref{sec:chargesharing}.
+The detector performance at different beam energies is simulated.
+Then, the validation of the simulation chain is discussed in Section~\ref{sec:validation}, by comparing the predicted performance by simulation with that obtained in two experimental measurements at the beamline.
+The conclusions and an outlook of future simulation studies in Section~\ref{sec:con} complete this paper.